Capoala/Capoala.CmdLine/README.md

 ## Defining rules and restrictions.

 The ICommandLineRestriction<T> interface provides an easy way to create re-usable restrictions and rule-sets.
-Built direclty into the framework are common, default restrictions that provide a quick and clear way of defining restrictions.
+Built direclty into the framework are common, default restrictions that provide a quick and clear way of defining these rules.

 The following example shows how to:

 1. Enforce that unknown arguments are not allowed.
 2. Ensure that correct hierarchal order is enforced.
 3. Ensure that both InFilePath and OutFilePath are used in conjuction with Convert.
-4. And finally, that each optional argument must contain exactly one paramter.
+4. And finally, that InFilePath and OutFilePath arguments must each contain exactly one paramter.

 ```csharp
 ICommandLineRestriction<CommandLineViolation> NoUnknownArgsRestriction